mehedieh/blog2022/_posts/2019-08-09-survival-guide-for-undergrads.markdown

 <br>

 **Keep a research journal** : Very often you will find that you can't just brainstorm research ideas out of the blue.
 It takes time.
 And even when they do come, they would arrive in bits and pieces.
 Therefore I would suggest you to keep a journal where you scribble ideas, draw rough diagrams etc. When you read that journal at a later time you will realise some of those 'bits' were germinal ideas leading to something significant.<br>

+**Joining a research lab** : Contrary to the popular image of researchers sitting in isolation and churning out ground breaking theories, research specially in computer science is a collaborative activity.
+Many active areas in CS require additional computing hardware for making original research.
+Therefore I would highly advise you to join a research group (need not be in your college).
+Research labs would provide you with a peer group of like minded people who can guide you when you get stuck in your research work (Trust me that happens often!).
+An association with a good research group can do wonders for you.
+For instance I was a part of [MIDAS@IIITD](http://midas.iiitd.edu.in/) (led by Dr. Rajiv Ratn Shah) during my undergraduate years.
+Apart from the obvious benefit of getting access to necessary computing hardware, MIDAS also opened doors for me to collaborate with researchers from New York and Singapore.
+Moreover I was able to secure an internship at Adobe Media and Data Science Research team because of the research I did under Dr. Shah at MIDAS.

 **Writing a research paper** : As I mentioned in an earlier passage, writing is difficult.
 When you will sit down to write about your research work, you will find yourself wanting for words and phrases to express yourself.
 This is what is called 'Writer's Block'.
 To tackle that I use Writer's 'Sturmtruppentaktik' (German for 'Storm troop tactics')